ironhack-labs/lab-css-spotify-clone/README.md

 ## Introduction

 Everybody likes music, right?
-Odds are, if you do, you have heard of **Spotify**.
+So the odds are that you have heard of **Spotify**.

 In this lab, we will be building a simplified version of the Spotify landing page: